jdautell/data-analyst-portfolio/telemedicine_case_study/telemedicine_case_study.md

 - **Telemedicine Usage by Age Group:** Telemedicine adoption seems to rise with age, but the oldest groups, especially those 80 and above, demonstrate greater variability in their usage, as highlighted by a heightened standard deviation.
 - **State-wise Analysis:** The east and west coasts of the U.S. exhibit higher telemedicine usage, whereas central America, particularly the less populated or more rural states, shows reduced uptake.
 - **Income Level Analysis:** A U-shaped pattern emerges across income brackets, with individuals earning less than $35,000 and those earning more than $200,000 exhibiting above-average telemedicine utilization.
-- **Variability in Usage:** Age groups "60 - 69 years" and "70 years and above" displayed higher variability in telemedicine usage, suggesting diverse adoption patterns within these demographics.
+- **Variability in Usage:** Age groups "60 - 69 years", "70 - 79 years" "80 years and above" and displayed higher variability in telemedicine usage, suggesting diverse adoption patterns within these demographics.

 ![image](https://github.com/jdautell/data-analyst-portfolio/assets/132599194/b30ca2d9-22a9-4e23-84a5-90b40202f7f1)